Xa3rO1986/mikkeller-rc/replit.md

 **GPX Processing**: gpxparser library automatically extracts distance from uploaded GPX files for each route.
 Admin can create multiple routes per event with different distances and GPX tracks.

-**Comments System**: AnyComment.io widget integration for event comments.
-APP ID (7264) is served via `/api/config` endpoint.
-Component dynamically loads AnyComment script with Russian language support, page identification, and cleanup handling.
+**Comments System**: AnyComment.io CommentStream widget integration for event comments.
+The widget is embedded directly in event detail pages using inline script tags with APP ID 7264, Russian language support, and the stream embed (https://widget.anycomment.io/stream/embed.js).

 **Image Assets**: Static assets stored in `attached_assets/` directory, imported directly into components